-Playing Badminton is all about manoeuvring your body and shot selection depending on how the shuttle flies and where it is aimed at.
+Playing Badminton is all about manoeuvring your body and shot selection depending on how the shuttle flies and where it is aimed.
+Badminton strokes play a key role here.

 Let’s take a look at some of the basic strokes and smashes in Badminton: